hmslima/sambahsacompletegrammar/sambahsa.md

 is an important inovation made by humans, and, anyway, it's an important symbol for almost all indo-europeans anyhow.

-The movement that supports sambahsa is not linked to any kind of
+The “movement” that supports sambahsa is not linked to any kind of
-thought: people from all kinds, ethnicity, places, believes, genres, sexual orientations, social classes and ideologies may use the language as they please.
+thought: people from all kinds, ethnicity, places, believes, genres, sexual orientations, social classes and ideologies may use this language as they please.

-As was said, this grammar is free, because it is under the license Creative Commons CC-BY 4.0, you may modify it as you want and even use it for commercial purposes.
+As has been said, this grammar is free, because it is under the license Creative Commons CC-BY 4.0, you may modify it as you want and even use it for commercial purposes.
 You may also use this book to make your own version of the sambahsa's grammar and even sell it in the market of your